cbib/MICADo/README.md

 * Fastq file of the sample of interest, targeted capture.
 * Fastq files of the samples of the cohort, generated using the same library preparation and the same sequencer.
 * Reference sequence of the targeted region (FASTA).
 This can be a multi-fasta file describing e.g. multiple isoforms.
-* (Optionnal) A TSV file describing known SNPs and indels to ignore.
+* (Optionnal) A TSV file describing known SNPs.

+/!\ Reads in fastq files must be oriented in accord to the reference fasta file.
+You can do it with /bin/orient_reads_in_forward_direction.py or the cutadapt tool (http://cutadapt.readthedocs.io/en/stable/index.html)

+/!\ Use http://www.snp-nexus.org/ to generate a refseq TXT file for SNPs and the /bin/make_SNP_file.py to construct the final TSV file.

 ## Minimal command line example